woodenbell/TyPy/README.md

 **_Remember:_ values with a subclass type of the required type are also accepted**

 #### value: type
-Simplest checking, only class of type are allowed
+Simplest way of checking, only class of type are allowed

 #### value: { type1, type2, type3... }
 Checks if value type is one of the types